tatjam/tlibs/tinyterm.md

 ### Plans:

 - Add a hardware renderer (Either using openGL or making you give the renderer the functions to draw primitives)
+- Add termBuffer for easy terminal output with a function similar to printf

 ## Documentation
 ------